finopsfoundation/framework/_resources/project--container-cost-allocation.md

 **In short:**
 * Contributing to [this repo](https://github.com/finopsfoundation/framework) edits the website content (the above cards)
-* Contributing to [this repo](https://github.com/finopsfoundation/sig-containers) edits code examples and raw Working Group content
+* Contributing to [this repo](https://github.com/finopsfoundation/sig-containers) edits source code examples and raw Working Group content

-It can get a little complicated with regards to how we manage the site data.
+We apologize for this temporary complication as the FinOps Foundation team improves contribution processes.
 Feel free to fill out issues to communicate your recommendations or <a href="javascript:void(0);" onclick="modalToggle('modal-contribute')">Make a Suggestion</a> to suggest edits to the site.

 You can also get in touch with our WG via [Community Slack channel](https://finopsfoundation.slack.com/archives/C0180PC67T2) if you have more questions or want to contribute, or add Issues on the [Working Group's GitHub repo](https://github.com/finopsfoundation/sig-containers).